basiliomp/RECSM_R_Course/class_1/Slides/slides.md

 Introduction to R objects
 ========================================================

-Finally, we're missing the secret ingridient the differentiates both matrices and data frames.
+Finally, we're missing the secret ingredient the differentiates both matrices and data frames.

 # Lists